NSW PARLIAMENT HOUSE, FAMILY & COMMUNITY SERVICES, THE ART OF AGEING 2018 EXHIBITION: The Stories

 "Billiard" Betty Smith (87) Julie Slavin

-“They call me "Billiard Betty", which makes me laugh!
-I am 87 years old, healthy and fit as a fiddle.
+“They call me ‘Billiard Betty’, which makes me laugh!
+I’m 87 years old, healthy and fit as a fiddle.
 Every day is a wonderful day.
 I love everyone and they all seem to love me in return.

-“I have my own room in the low care section at a nursing hostel and enjoy it here so much.
+“I have my own room in the low care section at a nursing hostel in Taree and enjoy it here so much.
 This is where I discovered an unused billiard table.
-The staff informed me that they have never seen a resident ever play on the table before, only visitors and their kids.
+The staff informed me that they’ve never seen a resident ever play on the table before – only visitors and their kids.
 Well, this has changed!
-I play up to 6 or more games a day.
-I find it great fun and it seems to entertain the other residents, who laugh when I tell them or they ask me who is winning.
-Of course it is me as I am only playing myself.
+I play up to six or more games a day.
+I find it great fun and it seems to entertain the other residents who laugh when I tell them or they ask me who’s winning.
+Of course it’s me as I’m only playing myself.

-“My husband (who died 3 years ago) and my 5 children all used to play on our table that we had at home, many years ago.
-But for some reason I never ever had a game with them - I don't know why.
-But I am making up for it now, that's for sure.
+“My husband (who died three years ago) and my five children all used to play on our table that we had at home, many years ago.
+But for some reason I never ever had a game with them – I don't know why.
+But I’m making up for it now, that's for sure.
 I love my life and enjoy every day and am so grateful for everything.”

 Tom Hughes (94), Tina Milson

-He is now a full time farmer, devoting most of his time to running his sheep and cattle properties outside of Goulburn.
+Tom is now a full time farmer, devoting most of his time to running his sheep and cattle properties outside of Goulburn.
 Until he retired in 2013, he was the oldest serving member of the NSW Bar.
-He has 3 children, 6 grandchildren, 3 great grandchildren and is the father in law of the present Australian Prime Minister, The Honourable Malcolm Turnbull.
+He has three children, six grandchildren and three great grandchildren.
+His daughter, Lucy Turnbull, was Lord Mayor of Sydney and is married to the Prime Minister of Australia, The Honourable Malcolm Turnbull MP.

 Helen & Michelle (56, 60), Kerri Ambler

-Helen and Michelle own Twisted River Wines in Manildra, Central West, NSW.
+Helen and Michelle own Twisted River Wines in Manildra.
 It’s a small winery that’s winning big awards.
 It’s also the only one in the region run by two women.

-Both have clinical backgrounds in palliative care.
-As well being Twisted River’s (self- taught) vigneron, Helen works three days a week as a nurse at Molong Community Health.
-Michelle, who looks after sales and marketing for the winery, also works full time as a senior planner, for the NSW health district.
-She’s about to retire - something that Helen is very jealous of.
+Helen and Michelle both have backgrounds in palliative care.
+As well being Twisted River’s self-taught vigneron, Helen works as a nurse at Molong Community Health.
+Michelle, who looks after sales and marketing for the winery, works as a senior planner for NSW Health.
+She’s about to retire – something that Helen is very jealous of.

-They couple met at a palliative care conference in Brisbane, 1999.
+The couple met at a palliative care conference in 1999.
 Helen soon moved from Sydney to the Central West.
-Since she was a young child, owning a winery had been Helen’s dream.
-With enough pestering Michelle came around to the idea, and in 2007 they bought Twisted River.
+Since she was young, her dream had been to own a winery.
+With enough pestering, Michelle came around and in 2007 they bought Twisted River.

-The first year they were on the property was almost their last.
-Michelle recalls their first storm, “I was working at home, and I was looking at all the rain on the terrace, I went to get the camera from the garage,” she says.
+The first year was almost their last.
+Michelle recalls their first storm, “I was working at home and was looking at all the rain on the terrace.
+I went to get the camera from the garage,” she says.
 “This sea of water came at me and straight through the garage.”

-When Helen reached home after being delayed by the weather, the destruction was devastating: “50 rows of pure chaos … we thought, what have we done?
-We almost gave up, then in 2011 we won our first trophy and it all felt as if maybe it was worth it.”
+When Helen reached home, the destruction was devastating.
+“Fifty rows of pure chaos.
+We thought, ‘what have we done?’
+We almost gave up.
+Then in 2011, we won our first trophy and it all felt as if maybe it was worth it.”

 Bizar Hasan & Kojr Yousif Salih (65, 56), Tayla Martin

-While they speak limited English, both Bizar and Kojr attend the local TAFE for adult language speaking classes where they learn English.
-Maqboola - a 22-year-old refugee from Iraq who moved to Wagga last year - was able to translate our conversation. “‘We are very happy to be here,” they say.
+While they speak limited English, both Bizar and Kojr attend adult language classes at the local TAFE where they learn English.
+Maqboola, a 22-year-old refugee from Iraq who moved to Wagga last year, was able to translate our conversation. “‘We are very happy to be here,” they say.
 “We hope for the best for Australia.”

 Christine Wright (80) Tim White

-They would frequent the art scene in Sydney in the 50s and 60s, which would eventually lead to a life of PR, advertising and photography that would take them to London, and all around Sydney.
+Christine and her husband frequented the art scene in Sydney in the 50s and 60s, which eventually led to a life of PR, advertising and photography that took them to London and all around Sydney.
 They moved to Mudgee when Christine was 61, where they started another PR company.

 Christine’s husband passed away two years ago, and after so many years of not driving she is now learning!
-Once Christine has her drivers license she plans on putting her social skills to work, to go around to visit older locals, who maybe don’t have the same level of contact with other people as they once did.
+Once Christine has her licence, she plans on putting her social skills to work by visiting older locals who maybe don’t have the same level of contact with other people as they once did.